Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Validate friction with checkout-only A/B tests

-H4 Commitment Diagnose fourth · offer-level
+H4 Commitment Audit fourth · offer-level

-Read price-to-willingness-to-pay alignment
+Open price-to-willingness-to-pay alignment

 Compare hero SKU price against the buyer's willingness-to-pay window for the category at this stage of buyer awareness.
 Bracket pricing, payment plan, and bundle structure are the levers.
 Misalignment surfaces as low add-to-cart at high engagement.
 The price is not the lever in isolation; the offer composition is.